 ARTICLE 2.
 Description of the 3 Vallées Liberty Pass

-The3 Vallées Liberty offer is a membership allowing beneficiaries easy, quick, free and random access, via a “hands-free” system, to the ski areas mentioned below, at 3 Vallées Liberty day tariffs.
+The3 Vallées Liberty is a Subscription allowing Beneficiaries easy, quick, free and random access, via a “hands-free” system, to the ski areas mentioned below, at 3 Vallées Liberty day tariffs.

-After subscribing to the 3 Vallées Liberty offer, a Card is issued which gives beneficiaries unlimited entry through the ski system's turnstiles on any day when the Ski Areas are open for the duration of the Membership.
-In addition, the Member will receive weekly invoices for the number of days skied by Member Account Beneficiaries.
+After subscribing to the 3 Vallées Liberty offer, a Card is issued which gives beneficiaries unlimited entry through the ski system's turnstiles on any day when the Ski Areas are open for the duration of the Subscription.
+In addition, the Subscriber will receive weekly invoices for the number of days skied by Subscriber Account Beneficiaries.

 ARTICLE 3.
 Issuing Company